nicolasazrak/caddy-cache/README.md

 - [ ] File disk storage for larger objects
 - [ ] Do conditional requests to revalidate data
 - [ ] Max entries size
+- [ ] Add a configuration to not use query params in cache key